kyclark/gitbook-metagenomics/first_steps_with_unix.md

 /rsgrps/bhurwitz/hurwitzlab/bin:/sbin:/bin:/usr/bin:/usr/sbin:/usr/lpp/mmfs/bin:/usr/pbs/bin:/var/spool/pas/repository/pas-appmaker:/opt/sgi/sbin:/opt/sgi/bin:/usr/local/bin:/home/u20/kyclark/bin:/home/u20/kyclark/perl5/bin:/rsgrps/bhurwitz/hurwitzlab/tools/bpipe-0.9.9/bin:/home/u20/kyclark/.local/bin:/home/u20/kyclark/.rakudobrew/bin:/home/u20/kyclark/bin
 ```

-You'll notice the diretories are separated by colons, and I have the shared "hurwitzlab" directory first in my path.
+You'll notice the directories are separated by colons, and I have the shared "hurwitzlab" directory first in my path.
 Much of our work will require access to tools that are not installed by default on the HPC.
-You could build them into your own $HOME directory, but it will be easier if you just add this shared diretory to your $PATH.
+You could build them into your own $HOME directory, but it will be easier if you just add this shared directory to your $PATH.
 From the command line, you can do this:

 ```
 PATH=/rsgrps/bhurwitz/hurwitzlab/bin:$PATH
 ```

-You just told your shell (bash) to set the PATH variable to our "hurwitzlab" diretory and then whatever it was set to before.
+You just told your shell (bash) to set the PATH variable to our "hurwitzlab" directory and then whatever it was set to before.
 Obviously we want this to happen each time we log in, so we can add this command to "$HOME/.bashrc":

 ```
 echo "PATH=/rsgrps/bhurwitz/hurwitzlab/bin:$PATH" >> ~/.bashrc